facebook/docusaurus/admin/publish.md

 Generate a GitHub auth token by going to https://github.com/settings/tokens.
 Save the token somewhere for future reference.

-> Before running the command below, get all tags from the original repository by runnung `git fetch --tags`.
+> Before running the command below, get all tags from the original repository by running `git fetch --tags`.

 ```sh
 GITHUB_AUTH=<Your GitHub auth token> yarn changelog